Daniel-KM/Omeka-S-module-IiifServer/README.md

 - Implements ArrayObject to all classes to simplify events.
 - When a item set contains non image items, the left panel with the index is displayed only when the first item contains an image (UV).
-- Fetch image data from the third party image server and use them to build the manifest in real time (if not too many attached media), or save it as a iiif media.
 - Use the option "no storage" for url of a media for external server.
 - Job to update data of [IIIF Image].